wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 The plugin provides a way to handle bulk actions for custom models.
 By default, it already supports the `Delete` action.

 To add more custom bulk actions, you can use the `mbct_{$model}_bulk_actions` filter.
-This filter accepts an array of bulk actions with key is the action name, and the value is the action label.
+This filter accepts an array with key is the action name, and value is the action label.

 ```php
 add_filter( 'mbct_transaction_bulk_actions', function ( $actions ) {